jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Open-source is a growing community of inventors, designers, and programmers.
 They are the successors of the first computer protagonists.
 With honest hearts and genius minds, they're leading us all into the Internet Age.
 They live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, Unsplash, and Slack.

-These modern-day Jedi have given Main Street the levers of power we need to control the Internet Age, even if we the people don't realize it yet.
+These modern-day Jedi have given Main Street the levers of power we need to control the Internet Age, even if most people don't realize it yet.
 Most of us still think things like retail stores, manufacturing, and education are industries only for governments or big businesses to control.
 However, because of the open-source community, there are countless new tools for average people to take control of their work, identities, and lives.
 It's like Cinderella can stop praying her fairy godmother gets her past the palace gates because open-source has given everyone an invitation to the party.

 Open-source heroes live to democratize technology.
 Every day they find new ways to distribute more levers of power to the people, letting us all share in our society's economic prosperity.
 Look around.
 Note the parents who are educating their kids on Khan Academy.
 The moms learning how to repair iPads thanks to YouTube videos.
 The artists selling their products on Shopify websites.
 By distributing society's levers of power, open-source has turned many Industrial Age companies, products, and professionals into needless middlemen.